Vexizzz/dms1_blogg/posts/w06s1-process.md

 ![Shelf1](/w06s1/shelf1.png)

 After a while, I also started collecting sounds for each icon as well, each depending on what they represent.
 For example, I thought the sizzling of a fire in a fireplace resembled this crunching of a plastic, so I tried to replicate it in a shorter and snappier way which you would expect from clicking a button on a website.
 However, since the theme I chose was "home", it was manageable and accessible for me to find sound effects.
+For example, the icon with food on the pan has sound from a salt grinder, while the subtle thud of the bookshelf was the sound of setting down a heavy book, and the window's sound is supposed to resemble the quick woosh of opening a curtain.

 ![Plastic](/w06s1/start.png)